Macrometacorp/docs/docs/search/patterns.md

 #### Matching with Negations

-One can search for items that do not have exact matching with specified criteria using the negations.
-In this scenario inequality can be checked with != operator to return everything from the view index except the documents which do not satisfy the criterion.
+You can search for items that do not have exact matching with specified criteria using the negations.
+In this scenario inequality can be checked with the `!=` operator to return everything from the view index except the documents which do not satisfy the criterion.

 ```sql
 FOR review IN sample1_view1